 For some unknown reason, the New York Times decided that in 2017, it needed to hire a known climate denier away from the Wall Street Journal.
 The new op-ed writer, Bret Stephens, wasted no time diving into the fray, decrying the certainty of people who want action on climate change.
-His article is fantastic example of how to make straw man arguments.
+His article is a fantastic example of how to make straw man arguments.

 Here’s the critical passage from his climate hit piece: